akoidan/lines-logger/README.md

 | `Logger.log('{}', p1)`| logger allow to print params to the middle of the line | `logger.log('Hello {}!', 'world')()`|

-# Some tricks:
+# 4. Best practice:
-- Don't forget to turn logs during production, you can either pass `8` to constructor: `new LoggerFactory(8);`.
-Or use `setLogWarnings(8)`.
+- You can turn off logs for production builds, while creating logger factory `new LoggerFactory(8);` or using method `setLogWarnings(8)`.
+E.g. for webpack you can use [DefinePlugin](https://stackoverflow.com/a/29851256/3872976), the example is [here](https://github.com/akoidan/vue-webpack-typescript/blob/7ff6596c502bf7185378471088c3545d903c8e38/src/utils/singletons.ts#L7)
-- If there's a case that you need to check logs while production, you can easily do so by exposing loggerFactory to a global variable.
+- You would probably like to expose loggerFactory to global scope (window).
+Thus in case of troubleshooting you can go to production site and turn on logs during runtime.
 ``` js
 var LoggerFactory = require('lines-logger').LoggerFactory;
 var loggerFactory = new LoggerFactory();
 window.loggerFactory = loggerFactory
 ```
 Now if you need to debug your production site you can just open devtools and type `loggerFactory.setLogWarnings(2)`
-- If you want to intercept logs with something like [SinonSpy](http://sinonjs.org/releases/v4.0.0/spies/), you can pass it as a 2nd param to a loggerFactory constructor
+- If you want to intercept/mock logs for testing or any other purpose, you can pass object callbacks as a 2nd param to a loggerFactory constructor
 ``` js
 import { spy } from 'sinon'
 var loggerSpy = spy()